Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Request for Comments

-FMCSA requests public comment on the AIPBA exemption application.
+FMCSA requests public comment on the SBTC exemption application.
+A copy of SBTC's exemption application is included in the public docket referenced at the beginning of this notice.
 Specifically, FMCSA requests comments on whether the Agency should grant or deny the application, in whole or in part.
 The Agency also requests comments on how it should apply 49 U.S.C.
-13541(a)(1-3) to AIPBA's request.
-Start Printed Page 78474Additionally, FMCSA seeks comment on whether the reference to “cargo loss and damage” and/or “insurance” in section 13541(e)(1) bars FMCSA from granting the requested exemption as a matter of law and without application of the three-part statutory test under section 13541(a).
-Commenters are encouraged to provide data or information concerning the impact of the new bond requirements and/or the impact of granting this exemption request on carriers, brokers, freight forwarders and shippers.
+13541(a)(1-3) to SBTC's request.
+Commenters are encouraged to provide data or information concerning the impact of the financial security requirements and/or the impact of granting this exemption request on motor carriers, brokers, freight forwarders and shippers.

 End Supplemental Information